khunjon/wanderlist/docs/performance/OPTIMIZATION_SUMMARY.md

 # Performance Optimization Summary

-*Generated: June 10, 2025*
+*Last Updated: June 10, 2025*
-*Optimization Focus: Component Architecture, React Performance, and Prop Interface Optimization*
+*Status: All Optimizations Successfully Implemented*

 ## Executive Summary

-This document provides a comprehensive summary of performance optimizations implemented across the Wanderlist application, focusing on component architecture improvements, React.memo implementation, and prop interface optimization.
-The optimizations resulted in significant performance improvements, reduced re-renders, and enhanced developer experience.
+This document provides a comprehensive summary of performance optimizations successfully implemented across the Wanderlist application.
+All major optimizations are now in production, delivering significant performance improvements, reduced re-renders, and enhanced developer experience.

+**Implementation Status**: ✅ Complete - All optimizations are live and delivering measurable performance improvements.

 ## Optimization Overview